elben/elben.github.io/site/blog/2015-06-26-the-universal-data-structure.markdown

 ## Implementing other data structures on the UniversalHash

 The theorem above proved that every data structure is just a hash.
-In this section, I'll show some examples of how different data structures can be implemented on top of a universal hash.
+In this section, I’ll show some examples of how different data structures can be implemented on top of a universal hash.

 (By the way, a *theorem* is academic lingo for a truth backed by a *proof*, which is academic lingo for an irrefutable argument using our God-given logic, other proven theorems and a couple of God-given *axioms*, which is academic lingo for a *truth* we accept purely by our God-given logic, like: if something is not true then it is false, something cannot exist in an empty set, something logical is logical.)